Rouche01/tutor-connect/README.md

 #### Adding a subject to a category
 ### POST https://whispering-woodland-21852.herokuapp.com/api/v1/category/:category_name/subject
 **Headers:**
-auth-token (only logged in users can use)
+auth-token (only logged in admin can send request)
 Content-Type: application/json